NetApp-Automation/FlexPod-Datacenter-with-Cisco-UCS-M6-VMware-vSphere-7.0-U2-and-NetApp-ONTAP-9.9/README.md

 2. The user should have an Ansible Control machine that has network reachability to the ONTAP storage system and internet access to pull this repository from GitHub.
 Refer https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html for guidance on setting up an Ansible Control machine.

-3. The Ansible control machine should have the NetApp and VMware dependency libraries and collections installed
+3. The Ansible control machine should have the NetApp libraries and collections installed

 ```
 pip3 install netapp-lib